andrewdmcleod/woodpecker-layer/README.md

 * **`label:host:port:send:receive`** Will send 'send' and set OK only if 'receive' is found in the response string.

-All labels must be unique.
+All labels must be unique, and all checks must be specified each time the config value is set, i.e. labels do not persist if you do not include them in the config value.

 # Workload Status